 Seriously, that’s the extent of hurricane preparation right now.
-There are a few things that people always buy when they think the imminent doom of a hurricane is about to hit.
-Also, keep in mind that they MUST buy these things before anyone else or the supplies will run out.
+People always buy a few things when they think the imminent doom of a hurricane is about to hit.
+Also, remember that they MUST buy these things before anyone else or the supplies will run out.

 Buy Bottled Water

 I find this hilarious, but it always happens.
 People who never buy bottled water are suddenly buying cases of it.
-I went to Publix for something on Thursday and they rolled out five pallets filled with cases of bottled water and placed a limit on three cases per shopper.
+I went to Publix for something on Thursday, and they rolled out five pallets filled with bottled water and placed a limit on three cases per shopper.

-When we got to the register, our cashier looked at us and asked why we weren't buying any water.
-Apparently, we were the only customers who didn't have any water in our cart, much less the maximum three cases.
+When we got to the register, our cashier looked at us and asked why we weren’t buying water.
+We were the only customers who didn’t have any water in our cart, much less the maximum three cases.

 I answered him honestly.

 He looked at me disapprovingly, so I told him we planned to stop at the local ABC Liquors to get some rum before the storm.
-It's not like we're without liquids.
+It’s not like we’re without liquids.

 Let me give you some background as to why we don’t stock up on bottled water for a storm:

 Some people fill their bathtubs and sink with water to prepare for a storm.
-They say it's so they can flush the toilet when the water stops working.
+They say it’s so they can flush the toilet when the water stops working.

-Still haven't found someone in Orlando who had a storm knock out their running water.
-Even if that happened, IT'S RAINING.
+I still haven’t found someone in Orlando who had a storm knock out their running water.
+Even if that happened, IT’S RAINING.
 There is a supply of water falling from the supply to let you flush your toilet.
-Just put a buck outside, make sure it won't fly away, and let the rain do the work.
+Just put a buck outside, make sure it won’t fly away and let the rain do the work.

 During a hurricane, or more likely at the end of it, the electricity often goes out.
 It’s not a matter of if, but when will the power fail.
 People buy tons of D cell batteries to power flashlights they can’t find.